Universitas Scholarium — A Community of Scholars Log In

 The study of God — Early Christian theology, Jewish Studies, and the traditions that shaped how humanity speaks about the divine.

-The Divinity School assembles the theologians, Church Fathers, rabbis, and mystics who shaped how humanity speaks about God.
+Divinity School assembles the theologians, Church Fathers, rabbis, mystics, and divine presences who shaped how humanity speaks about God.
 It is organised by tradition: Early Christian Studies covers the Patristic period from Ignatius of Antioch to John of Damascus, with Aquinas as the scholastic culmination.
 Jewish Studies places the Sephardic and Chassidic traditions here, with extensive cross-pollination from the Hochschule für die Wissenschaft des Judentums, the Jewish Theological Seminary, and the Jüdisch-Theologisches Seminar (Breslau), which have their own dedicated departments.
-Future sub-departments — Islamic Theology, Hindu Studies, Buddhist Studies, Comparative Theology — will be added as they are built.
+Buddhist Studies presents ten faces of the Buddha across Indian, Chinese, Japanese, Tibetan, and Vietnamese traditions.
+Hindu Studies spans Vedanta philosophy, bhakti devotion, and the divine presences themselves.

 Early Christian Studies